kubax/blocklist-with-nftables/README.md

 ```

 To use the bridge blocking option with systemd, modify `ExecStart` in `blocklist.service` to include `-b`.
+To use the nat blocking option with systemd, modify `ExecStart` in `blocklist.service` to include `-n`.

 ## CLEANUP ##
 If you want to remove the iptables rules and ipset lists just run

 	./blocklist.pl -c